AndrewEllis93/Print-Tuning-Guide/articles/troubleshooting/layer_shifting.md

 [![](./images/layer_shifting/2.png)](./images/layer_shifting/2.png){:target="_blank"}
 ## Mechanical
+- Check your belt tension.
+When tensioning belts by feel, most people tend to make them way too tight.
+Too loose can also cause tooth slipping.
+    - For Vorons, see [:page_facing_up:here](https://docs.vorondesign.com/tuning/secondary_printer_tuning.html#belt-tension).
+I use 120hz for X/Y and 140hz for Z (over a 15cm span of belt).
+    - 120hz (again, over a **15cm span of belt**) would likely also work on other printers, but I can't say for sure.
 - Try using z lift (z hop), and [:page_facing_up: check your prints for signs of overheating](../cooling_and_layer_times.md).
 Print curling can cause nozzle strikes and subsequent layer shifts.
     - Around 0.2-0.3mm of z lift is usually enough.
 Too much can cause stringing.
 - Ensure that you have good quality motors.